Table of contents

 Skills

-A career in accounting requires at least some skills in mathematics.
-Other crucial skills for accountants include:
+A career in accounting requires at least some skills in mathematics and finance:

 Start learning the skills you need to succeed with Forage’s free accounting job simulations.